thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 *More or less by order of urgency*
-* implement pca reduction for fasttext (that's what the authors use)
+* ps stemmer is not properly imported
+* check that relative overdueness still works
 * implement task "filter_learning_cards", by burying the cards not in the original deck
 * replace all df_temp by an on-memory numpy array
 * add a "deck_settings" mode that fetches the number of max reviews per day and use it as "target_deck_size"
+* implement pca reduction for fasttext (that's what the authors use)
 * faq: mention "how can I know if it's working?"

 * fix searching + open the browser and add tags, then ask to sort by tags